wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = How do I know if my WordPress Theme is compatible with the plugin? =

 The plugin has been tested with a variety of standard Themes available from the WordPress Themes Repository, some of which are listed on the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.

 Themes that have been modified in any way or that differ from the standard Theme provided by WordPress may not necessarily be compatible and are not supported.
 Themes provided by third-party sources are not supported.

 Hence, the use of standard unmodified WordPress Themes is recommended.
 The best way to determine compatibility is to install the plugin and try it.
 Most Themes should display the captcha on a single line, while others may display the captcha on two separate lines.
 This will depend on the particular WordPress Theme being used.

 To check that the captcha position on your Comment Form is being displayed appropriately, please view your Comment Form page as a regular web user, and not as Admin, since viewing as Admin may hide certain Comment Form elements such as Name, E-mail and URL.

 = I'm using an early version of WordPress.
-Will the plugin work with WordPress versions before 3.4.1? =
+Will the plugin work with WordPress versions before 3.6.1? =

-The plugin should operate flawlessly with most earlier WordPress versions, although I recommend you upgrade to the most recent WordPress version to take advantage of the latest WordPress security and operational features.
+The plugin should operate flawlessly with most earlier WordPress versions, although I recommend you upgrade to the most recent WordPress version to take advantage of the latest WordPress operational features.

 = Can I use the plugin with Akismet? =